LucidIndian/bd-site/_posts/2024-11-17-shopify-apps-on-rails.markdown

 #   alt:
 ---

-I’m a newcomer.
+I’m a newcomer to Rails.
 My perspective is naïve.
 I’m uninformed and ignorant.
 Yet, in my ignorance, I’ve encountered a peculiar confusion about Rails and Shopify I’ve become determined to understand.

-After writing my [Rails World 2024 Recap](https://bluedrumlin.com/2024/10/01/rails-world-2024-recap.html), I wanted to write more on why it isn't easier to build Shopify apps using Ruby on Rails.
+After attending my first web dev conference and writing my [Rails World 2024 Recap](https://bluedrumlin.com/2024/10/01/rails-world-2024-recap.html), I wanted to share more on what I've learned trying to build a Shopify app with Ruby on Rails 8, and especially, why it is not easier to do so.

 I’ve never worked at Shopify and I’ve only been inside their building once.
-I could have this all wrong, but this is the current perspective of a curious outside observer.
-Hopefully, it’s at least interesting or entertaining! ;)
+I could have this all backwards, but this is the current perspective of a curious, interested outside observer.
+Hopefully, it’s at least entertaining! ;)

 ---

 ## My Programming and Rails Context

-My first experience with programming (Matlab) was in 2010 and my first web intro (HTML and CSS) happened in 2012.
-I started learning Rails 6 in 2019.
+My first experience with programming (Matlab) was in 2010.
+My first web intro (HTML and CSS) happened in 2012.
+I started learning JavaScript and Rails 6 in 2019.

 From my very first exposure to Rails, the connection between Rails and its biggest adopters, Basecamp, GitHub, and, most notably, Shopify, were obvious.
-These companies are often cited as the big and successful examples that succeed on Rails, an demonstration of what is possible with the framework.
+These companies are often cited as the big and successful examples that succeed, an demonstration of what is possible with the framework.

 At Rails World 2024, I heard a Shopify dev share an incredible fact: **hundreds of Rails apps power Shopify**.
-While this number has decreased from what it once was, it’s still amazing.
-These Rails apps seem to form a hidden network of interconnected systems, each managing a slice of the Shopify experience.
+While this number has decreased from what it once was, it’s still shocking to me.
+These hundreds of Rails apps seem to form a hidden network of interconnected systems, each managing a slice of the Shopify experience for shoppers and users.

-Shopify emphasized that managing large codebases is less about the language or framework and more about organizational culture, decision-making, and communication.
-This was a refreshing perspective that showed Shopify remains dedicated to Rails, and they're not buying into notions that "ability to scale" is one of the weaknesses of Rails.

 ---